 Pupil Premium - As with SEN, Pupil Premium students are targeted for extra guidance and support and referred to the Careers Adviser.
-Students within this group are encouraged to be aspirational in their career paths, with support in place to encourage students to look at post-16 education routes that enable students to access to higher education and apprenticeship routes.
+Students within this group are encouraged to be aspirational in their career paths, with support in place to encourage students to look at post-16 education routes that enable them to access higher education and apprenticeship routes.

 Meaningful Experiences of Workplaces - First-hand experiences of the workplace via work visits, work shadowing, and/or work experience are excellent opportunities for all students to learn in the workplace, explore career opportunities and expand their networks.
-In line with the Gatsby Benchmarks, the Careers programme aims to provide all students with meaningful encounters, yearly, with employers (including STEM employers) by the end of 2020, via subject visits, presentations, collaborative work (e.g., Young Enterprise), and self-organised work experience placements for students in the Sixth Form (Yr 12 Summer term) and Year 10 or 11 (TBC for 2020/2021).
+In line with the Gatsby Benchmarks, the Careers programme aims to provide all students with meaningful encounters, yearly, with employers (including STEM employers), via subject visits, presentations, collaborative work (e.g., Young Enterprise), and self-organised/school assisted work experience placements for students in the Sixth Form (Yr 12 Summer term) and Year 10 or 11 (to be confirmed for 2024).

 'Life after Waddesdon' Careers Evening - A post-18 evening is arranged in school to complement the resources we provide when helping students to make future choices.
-University representatives, student finance, apprenticeships, and gap year organisations get invited to deliver presentations and answer any questions concerning future choices.
+University representatives, student finance, apprenticeships, and gap year organisations are invited to deliver presentations and answer any questions concerning future choices.

 Careers Fair - An annual careers fair takes place in February.
-This event is open to all year groups.
-Universities, colleges, apprenticeship providers, local businesses, national organisations, and local charities.
+This event is open to all year groups and is attended by universities, colleges, apprenticeship providers, local businesses, national organisations, and local charities.
+The school would work with other career related organisations to ensure that up to date and relevant information is circulated to all students and parents.
+This may be done by signposting students and parents to other online careers fairs, local and national open events, newsletters and providing information on the school website.

 IT Resources - A range of software products is available for students to use.
-These include career-related packages such as Fast Tomato.
-Research sites are also accessed during lesson and activity time to allow students to complete their profile for future career choices.
+These include career-related packages such as Unifrog.
+Research sites are also accessed during lesson with activity time to allow students to complete their profile for future career choices.